dorntrevor7/Code-Quiz2/README.md

-# Code-Quiz2
+# Code Quiz

-This is a quiz on your coding knowledge
+This is a quiz to test your coding knowledge with different questions and the ability to save your score even if the page reloads.